AnasMUM/AnasMUM.github.io/_pages/cv.md

 * April 2021 - Sep.
 2021: Aquatic Science Biologist (Casual Hire)
   * Great Lakes Laboratory for Fisheries and Aquatic Sciences, Fisheries and Oceans Canada, Burlington ON, Canada
   * Duties included : Leading the analysis on identifying freshwater biodiversity hotspots for conservation priorities in Southwestern Ontario; Writing a manuscript.
-  * Supervisors: Dr. Andrew Drake
+  * Supervisor: Dr. Andrew Drake

 * 2019 - 2021: Postdoctoral Fellow
   * Department of Biological Sciences, University of Toronto, Canada